susannahd/local_reporting/README.md

 The sliders in the dashboard are as followused to weight variables in guiding a decision on where to center data investigations and/or place on-the-ground reporters.
 Sliding to the left means the variable is less important to that decision; sliding to the right means you feel the data is more important.
 The sliders are as follows:

 - **2020 Gun Violence** (perhaps misleading, since as mentioned above, it's gun violence incidents from 11-28-2019 to 11-27-2020, but it'll be close)
-- **Police Violence** (number of killings by police from 2013-2020, per city)
+- **Police Violence** (number of killings by police from 2013-2020, per designated geography)
-- **Local News Outlets Per Capita** (number of local news outlets in a city/city population, to help evaluate the need for better gun violence reporting)
+- **Local News Outlets Per Capita** (number of local news outlets in a designated geography/designated geography population, to help evaluate the need for better gun violence reporting)
-- **INN Members** (number of INN Members per city, to evaluate potential non-profit partnership opportunities)
+- **INN Members** (number of INN Members per designated geography, to evaluate potential non-profit partnership opportunities)
 - **Black and/or Latino Media Presence** (number of Black Media Groups + number of Latino Media Groups + number of NABJ chapters, to evaluate potential partnership opportunities with Black and/or Latino journalists)
-- **Black Community** (Black population/city population, according to ACS projections, because gun violence is an issue that disproportionately impacts Black and Latino people and our work should represent and serve them.)
+- **Black Community** (Black population/designated geography population, according to ACS projections, because gun violence is an issue that disproportionately impacts Black and Latino people and our work should represent and serve them.)
+- **Latino Community** (Latino population/county population, according to ACS projections.
+Hispanic/Latino data seems to only be available at the county level and higher, unfortunately)

 The sliders operate to weight a city's final ranking.
 The input dataset has already assigned a rank to each city based on each variable in question.
 The slider setting determines the weighting.
 The final ranking of cities is equal to:

-(2020 Gun Violence Rank x Gun Violence Slider Weight) + (Police Violence Rank x Police Violence Slider Weight) + (Local News Outlets Per Capita Rank) x Local News Slider Weight) + (INN Members Rank x INN Members Slider Weight) + (Black and/or Latino Media Presence Rank x Black and/or Latino Media Presence Rank) + (Black Community Rank x Black Community Weight)
+(2020 Gun Violence Rank x Gun Violence Slider Weight) + (Police Violence Rank x Police Violence Slider Weight) + (Local News Outlets Per Capita Rank) x Local News Slider Weight) + (INN Members Rank x INN Members Slider Weight) + (Black and/or Latino Media Presence Rank x Black and/or Latino Media Presence Rank) + (Black Community Rank x Black Community Weight) + (Latino Community Rank x Latino Community Weight)

 Therefore, pulling the slider all the way to 0 indicates "This variable is not important at all to prioritizing a city for on-the-ground reporting" and excludes it entirely.

 #### Divisions
-Divisions represent different regions of the United States.
+Divisions represent different regions of the United States, as defined by the [U.S. Census](https://www.ncdc.noaa.gov/monitoring-references/maps/us-census-divisions.php).
 This was an update made on 1-29-2021 with the understanding that we want greater geographic representation.
 That's to say, perhaps both Detroit and Minneapolis rank highly, but since they're both in the East North Central division*, it may be better for our impact to select one, and then find another high ranking city in a different division, e.g. Atlanta, which is in the South Atlantic.
 All divisions are selected by default, meaning that they are all included in the total ranking.
 Unselecting a division excludes it from the ranking process.

 #### Update Dashboard
 You must click 'Update Dashboard' before the dashboard will render a map and a table.